TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 <iframe src="https://player.vimeo.com/video/613908225?h=ec7404e57a" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/613908225">Inclusive Classroom Demo</a> from <a href="https://vimeo.com/twuglobalonline">Trinity Western Online</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+On our help pages, we have all the technical requirements explained.
+Please visit http://create.twu.ca/help/video/video for more information.

 ### Activity Design For a Multi-Access Class
 As you think about your courses, consider designing learning activities for different modalities and access points.